pts/movemetafs/README.txt

 -- search result symlink might be stale (i.e. it may not point to the correct target file) if the file has been moved outside the control of movemetafs
--- FUSE is a little slower than other layers such as Unionfs -- Perl Fuse.pm is a little slower than writing a Fuse module in C -- no logic structuring (such as taxonomy, thesaurus or ontology) and inference
+-- FUSE is a little slower than other layers such as Unionfs or Relayfs -- Perl Fuse.pm is a little slower than writing a Fuse module in C -- no logic structuring (such as taxonomy, thesaurus or ontology) and inference